How-to guide#

 Boot debugging#

-That will load the given program but the emulator will not start executing.
-Next, we can start a debugging session using the pw emu gdb commands:
+The given program loads but the emulator doesn’t start executing.
+Next, start a debugging session with pw emu gdb:

 GNU gdb (Arm GNU Toolchain 12.2.MPACBTI-Rel1 ...